 —“Well, It’s A New Day” hymn published by World Library Publications.

 Discouragement • I sometimes feel my writings have fallen upon deaf ears.
 I say this because (fairly frequently) I see colleagues taking the “lazy route” when it comes to hymnody.
 All I can do is continue to try to promote what I know to be good and true and right.
-On the other hand, sometimes messages I receive make me feel I am making a difference.
-I recently had a choir member leave, and she wrote to me as follows:

-“What a blessing it has been to be in your choir!
+On the other hand, sometimes I receive messages that convince me I’m making a difference.
+For example, I recently had a choir member leave, and she wrote to me as follows: “What a blessing it has been to be in your choir!
 It has been a highlight of my life.
 But for many personal reasons, it is time to make the move back.
 I do not like ‘goodbyes’ and will greatly miss the absolutely beautiful music I was privileged to join in singing with Saint Mary’s choir this past year.
 Thank you from the bottom of my heart for the opportunity, Jeff.
 Much love and prayers to you, your family and the amazing choir members.”
+And just a few weeks ago, one of our parishioners who is mother to 11 children (!!!) wrote to me as follows regarding the Brébeuf Catholic Hymnal, the book found in our pews:

 “I think the Brébeuf hymnal should